[Updated for 2025!]

 Before testing this board, I was aware that it is the board of choice for many of the Salomon team riders, and is often seen on the podium of slopestyle contests.
 So I was expecting it to perform well on jumps.

-I normally ride a stiffer board in the park but after hitting a couple on the Huck Knife I was started to wonder if I shouldn’t be on something softer.
+I normally ride a stiffer board in the park but after hitting a couple on the Huck Knife I was starting to wonder if I should be on something softer.
 I was immediately super comfortable on jumps, this board has crazy amounts of pop!

 This board is really good on rails and boxes as well.
 I could really feel the different sections of the Quad Camber profile working depending on the trick.
 For board slides, the middle of the board is almost flat and gives a predictable feel.
 Once you start sliding on the nose or tail, you have the stronger camber section to push against and get your balance.
 I felt this worked really well but you have to be on the sweet spot, which felt like it was right under my foot.